-It connects to several publicly available web services to download the latest genome, interactome, and transcriptome data for any number of genes or gene products you may be interested in.
+It connects to several publicly available datasets to download the latest genome, interactome, and transcriptome data for any number of genes or gene products you may be interested in.
 Data is displayed with a set of visualization tools that are presented with a conceptual hierarchy from big to small.
 Links between the different views help underscore connections between multiple levels of analysis. ePlant was funded with grants from Genome Canada and NSERC.

 Link to the paper: http://www.plantcell.org/content/early/2017/08/14/tpc.17.00073